dxos-deprecated/broadcast/README.md

 - `seqno`: By default is a random 32-bit but could be used to provide an alternative sorted sequence number.
 - `origin`: Represents the author's ID of the message.
 To identify a message (`msgId`) in the network you should check for the: `seqno + origin`.
 - `from`: Represents the current sender's ID of the message.
-- `data`: field is an opaque blob of data, it can contain any data that the publisher wants it to defined by higher layers (e.g. a presence information message).
+- `data`: Represents an opaque blob of data, it can contain any data that the publisher wants it to defined by higher layers (e.g. a presence information message).

 Nodes send any message originating locally to all current peers.
 Upon receiving a message, a